 All of Florida’s land is under some sort of local zoning.
 The zoning regulates things like tall buildings, setbacks, and minimum lot and home sizes.
 Zoning also dictates what you are legally allowed to do on your property.

-Before buying land for your off-grid Florida property, you must research the local zoning laws, so you know what is permitted and what isn’t.
+Before buying land for your off-grid Florida property, you must research the local zoning laws to know what is permitted.
 The rules aren’t always compatible with off-grid life.

 Some common zoning areas in Florida are: